Sustainable Development Goals: Goals and targets

+Indicators and data

+Indicators serve as the key tools for decision-makers to track progress towards the SDG targets.
+Therefore, they have a decisive impact on SDG implementation, as well as the ultimate determination of whether the world is closer to realizing the SDGs by 2030.
+National and local governments use the indicators to measure own progress towards sustainable development, which they report in their voluntary national and local reviews.
+The indicators are now widely deployed at all levels of sustainability governance.
+As of 2025, there are 234 official indicators in use.

+Each target is typically measured with only 1.5 indicators, which monitor quantifiable changes in proportion, rate, amount, and the like.
+62% of the targets are supported by sole indicators, effectively equating progress measured on the 105 indicators with progress on the 105 targets.

+The implementation of the SDGs is underpinned by statistical data that should be accurate, timely, and reliable.
+This data, in turn, must be broken down by, for example, income, gender, age, disability, and geographic location.
+For example, the earlier Millennium Development Goal Number 1 aimed to “halve the proportion of people” suffering from hunger or extreme poverty.
+In contrast, the SDG Number 1 aims to “end poverty in all its forms everywhere”.
+This is also called the central principle of leaving no one behind.

 The United Nations Statistics Division (UNSD) website provides a current official indicator list which includes all updates until the 51st session Statistical Commission in March 2020.
 The indicators for the targets have varying levels of methodological development and availability of data at the global level.
 Initially, some indicators (called Tier 3 indicators) had no internationally established methodology or standards.
 Later, the global indicator framework was adjusted so that Tier 3 indicators were either abandoned, replaced or refined.
-As of 17 July 2020, there were 231 unique indicators.

-Data or information must address all vulnerable groups such as children, elderly folks, persons with disabilities, refugees, indigenous peoples, migrants, and internally-displaced persons.

-Reviews of indicators
+The indicators were developed and annually reviewed by the Inter-agency and Expert Group on SDG Indicators (IAEG-SDGs).
+The choice of indicators was delegated to statisticians who met behind closed doors after the goals and targets were established.
+However, scholars have pointed out that the selection of indicators was never free from politics.
+Statisticians received instructions from their governments, and the interests of powerful governments had a significant influence over the indicator selection process.

 The indicator framework was comprehensively reviewed at the 51st session of the United Nations Statistical Commission in 2020.
 It will be reviewed again in 2025.
-At the 51st session of the Statistical Commission (held in New York City from 3–6 March 2020) a total of 36 changes to the global indicator framework were proposed for the Commission's consideration.
+At the 51st session of the Statistical Commission (held in New York City from 3 to 6 March 2020) a total of 36 changes to the global indicator framework were proposed for the commission's consideration.
 Some indicators were replaced, revised or deleted.
 Between 15 October 2018 and 17 April 2020, other changes were made to the indicators.
 Yet their measurement continues to be fraught with difficulties.